NSR2X/portfolio/data/blog/about-the-nist.md

 ### Resource Constraints

-Small businesses often lack the financial and human resources necessary to fully implement the framework \**[5](https://www.smith-howard.com/how-smbs-can-take-advantage-of-the-nist-cybersecurity-framework-2-0/)*.
+Small businesses often lack the financial and human resources necessary to fully implement the framework.
 The comprehensive nature of CSF 2.0, while thorough, can be overwhelming for organizations with limited IT staff and budgets.

 ### Complexity of Implementation

-The framework's breadth and depth can be daunting for SMBs without dedicated cybersecurity expertise \**[4](https://www.coro.net/blog/how-nist-csf-2-0-helps-small-businesses)*.
+The framework's breadth and depth can be daunting for SMBs without dedicated cybersecurity expertise.
 While NIST provides a small business guide, the sheer volume of information and recommendations can still be challenging to navigate and apply effectively.

 ### Lack of Tailored Guidance

-Although NIST has created a special guide for small businesses, many SMBs find that the guidance is still too generic and doesn't address their specific industry or operational contexts \**[4](https://www.coro.net/blog/how-nist-csf-2-0-helps-small-businesses)*.
+Although NIST has created a special guide for small businesses, many SMBs find that the guidance is still too generic and doesn't address their specific industry or operational contexts.

 ### Time Investment

-Implementing CSF 2.0 requires a significant time investment, which can be particularly challenging for small businesses where employees often wear multiple hats \**[5](https://www.smith-howard.com/how-smbs-can-take-advantage-of-the-nist-cybersecurity-framework-2-0/)*.
+Implementing CSF 2.0 requires a significant time investment, which can be particularly challenging for small businesses where employees often wear multiple hats.

 ### Cost of External Expertise

-Many SMBs may need to rely on external consultants or cybersecurity firms to implement the framework effectively, which can be prohibitively expensive \**[4](https://www.coro.net/blog/how-nist-csf-2-0-helps-small-businesses)*.
+Many SMBs may need to rely on external consultants or cybersecurity firms to implement the framework effectively, which can be prohibitively expensive.

 ## The Unintended Consequences